alttch/eva3/doc/items.rst

 Device
 ======

-Multiple CVARs, units, sensors and multi-updates can be merged in logical groups called **devices**.
+Multiple CVARs, units and sensors can be merged in logical groups called **devices**.
 It's completely up to you how to merge items into device, but it's recommended to keep them in one or several separate item groups.

 Device templates are stored in *runtime/tpl* folder in YAML (default) or JSON